bdrelling/KippleTools/README.md

 # PluginSupport

+## Notes

+- This package uses `SwiftFormat` directly to support formatting.
+See `scripts/git-hookes/pre-commit` for an example.

+## Frequently Asked Questions

-## Why are these resources not included in the [swift-kipple/Plugins](https://github.com/swift-kipple/Plugins) repository?
+### Why are these resources not included in the [swift-kipple/Plugins](https://github.com/swift-kipple/Plugins) repository?

 Swift Package Plugins are unable to include resources.